ecoreng/Multiattach/README.md

   * Website parsers can be added (if you want to attach Vimeo videos, just get a Vimeo datasource and with little changes it can be done)
   * Plugin activation also creates database
   * Allowed mime types editor for file uploads
-  * Element to get latest photo attachments from nodes
+  * Elements to get the latest photos or video attachments from nodes

 ## Limitations